-Applicant Name:

-Reference Name:

-Date of Contact:

-Method of Contact and Contact Information:

-☐ Telephone:

-Email:

-☐ Other:

-Reference Check Type: (check one)

-☐ Former Employer

-☐ Personal

-☐ Former Volunteer

-Other Organization (please specify):

-How long have you known the applicant?
-Under which circumstances?

 What is your knowledge of this person's work with children/youth?

-How would you describe this person's manner with interacting with children/youth? now would you describe this person's manner with interacting with children youth.
+How would you describe this person's manner with interacting with children/youth?

 Based on your observation, is this person reliable and dependable?

-Would you feel comfortable with this person being alone with a small group of children/you a period of time?
-Why or why not? th foi Do you have any concerns we should know about regarding this person's ability to work witl h children/youth?
-Were you ever made aware of circumstances in which this person's care of children/youth w called into question or criticized?
-If yes, please describe the circumstances. /as canca into question of criticized: If yes, please describe the circumstances.
+Would you feel comfortable with this person being alone with a small group of children/youth for a period of time?

-Were you ever made aware of any criminal or cive person?
-If yes, please describe the circumstance Do you recommend this person to work with chi ildren/youth?
 Why or why not?

+Do you have any concerns we should know about regarding this person's ability to work with children/youth?

+Were you ever made aware of circumstances in which this person's care of children/youth was called into question or criticized?
+If yes, please describe the circumstances.

+Were you ever made aware of any criminal or civil investigations or actions taken against this person?
+If yes, please describe the circumstances.

+Do you recommend this person to work with children/youth?
+Why or why not?

-Is this person eligible to work with your organiza tion's children again in the future?
+Is this person eligible to work with your organization's children again in the future?
 If no, why not?

-Additional notes or comments: Signed (person checking reference): Printed Name: Date:
+Additional notes or comments:

+Signed (person checking reference):

+Printed Name:Date:

 The GuideOne Center for Risk Management specializes in helping organizations be proactive in minimizing risk and preventing loss.
 For more risk management tools, including free downloads, please visit GuideOne.com and click on "Safety Resources."

-1111 Ashworth Rd / West Des Moines, IA 50265 / 1.888.218.8561 / GuideOne.com / (f) (in (
+1111 Ashworth Rd / West Des Moines, IA 50265 / 1.888.218.8561 / GuideOne.com / 😭 🕥 in 🎯

 ©2021 GuideOne Insurance.
-GuideOne $^{\circ}$ is the registered trademark of the GuideOne Insurance Company.
+GuideOne® is the registered trademark of the GuideOne Insurance Company.
 All rights reserved.

-$\hbox{@2021 GuideOne Center for Risk Management, LLC.
-All rights reserved.}$
+©2021 GuideOne Center for Risk Management, LLC.
+All rights reserved.